 “Let’s look at the reality that this virus is already here and spreading and dangerous.
 Would you prioritize doing something that might put yourself or your family in a situation where you might get sick?” asked Dr. Jamie Colbert, hospitalist at Newton Wellesley Hospital and senior medical director at Blue Cross Blue Shield of Massachusetts.
 “I’m not willing to take that risk for myself or my family.”

-Joining mayors and governors in New York, Ohio, Illinois and California, Baker ordered public and private schools across Massachusetts to close for three weeks, limited restaurants to only takeout and delivery, and banned public gatherings of more than 25 people, including in gyms, theaters and churches.
+Joining mayors and governors across the country, Baker ordered public and private schools across Massachusetts to close until May 4, ordered non-essential businesses to close their doors and operate only remotely, limited restaurants to only takeout and delivery, and banned public gatherings of more than 10 people, including in gyms, theaters and churches.
 Grocery stores and pharmacies are exempted.
-Many companies have told their employees to telecommute if possible.

-“This is a time of shared sacrifice,” Boston Mayor Martin J. Walsh said after the announcement March 15.
+“This is a time of shared sacrifice,” Boston Mayor Martin J. Walsh said after the announcement of the measures.
 “It will save lives.”

 The virus, which causes mild flu-like symptoms in most but leads to critical illness and death in some, has now reached the pandemic stage, meaning worldwide spread is inevitable, according to the World Health Organization.
 Containment – limiting it to a particular region – is no longer possible.
 There is no natural human immunity, no vaccine and no antiviral treatment.

 It is possible to slow the infection rate, protecting our health care system from being devastated by a tsunami of COVID-19 cases that in turn infect health care workers and prevent other patients from getting the care they need.